-This page about spinach for gout was first reviewed or updated on 22 October 2016
+This page about spinach for gout was last reviewed or updated on 4 February 2019

 Popeye was right!
 And this is not spin.
 Spinach isn’t just a superfood.
 It’s a super superfood, in the top segment of the superfoods table and up there with kale and ahead of broccoli.
 But like the parsley which is used as a garnish, restaurants have a habit of dumbing spinach down too by using it as a bed on which to serve entrées.
 Both parsley and spinach deserve better than this – they are very nutritious.
 (But parsley is high in purines).

 Since your gout diet should be as healthy as you can make it, spinach should be a regular in yours.
 Maybe you wouldn’t need a daily multi, or at least not every day.

 What makes spinach more appealing for a gout diet is that, despite being full of nutrients (see below), it is also low calorie (only 23 kcals per 100 grams) and it has only a smidgeon of carbohydrate (just 1.4 grams of net carbs per 100 grams).
 So this vegetable is ideal for low calorie and low carb diets.
 It is also very alkaline, handy for those trying to improve their pH as part of their gout treatment.